litong01/juno_fix/README.md

 Instructions to setup OpenStack to send cadf messages to QRadar:

-Download the attached file named juno_fix.tar and untar to a directory on both nova api node and ceilometer node.
+Clone this project to a directory by running the following command:

+   git clone git://github.com/litong01/juno_fix.git

 On nova api node::